 Subscribe to Newsletters

-Don’t just follow accounts dedicated to Black communities, sign up for their newsletter to stay in-the-know!
+Don’t just follow accounts dedicated to Black communities, sign up for their newsletter to stay in the know!
 You can start with the Grassroots Law Project led by Shaun King.

 Support Foundations and Thought Leaders

-Over the past couple weeks, I have done extensive research and will continue to share foundations and people who are committed to showing up for communities of color in unique and powerful ways!
+I have done extensive research and will continue to share foundations and people who are committed to showing up for communities of color in unique and powerful ways!
 Here are several more that I support and am hoping you will too:

 John Mercer Langston was the first Black man to become a lawyer when he passed the bar in Ohio in 1854.

-How To Help Make a Difference
+Go Make a Difference

 One in four cowboys was Black, despite the stories told in popular books and movies.